Prefabricated Steel Industrial Buildings | Rapidset Buildings

-By grasping the eraser in both hands and pulling apart, you are exerting tension on the eraser.
+By grasping the eraser in both hands and pulling it apart, you are exerting tension on the eraser.
 Its resistance to breaking is its internal resistance.
 This is indicated by the widening of the spaces between the lines drawn on the eraser.

-Using the eraser again, grasp it in both hands and push towards the center of the eraser.
+Using the eraser again, grasp it in both hands and push it towards the center of the eraser.
 Notice how the lines tend to become closer to each other.
 This is compression.
 The internal resistance of the eraser prevents its parts from being pushed together.

 As an example of both tension and compression, grasp the eraser in both hands and bend it (Figure D).
 Notice that the top part of the eraser is stretching and is in tension, while the bottom part of the eraser is pushing together and is in compression.

 Any structure placed on a foundation causes a load to be imposed on that foundation.
 All buildings have these loads imposed by the columns on the foundation.
 These loads are called column reactions.

 Column reactions are often expressed using the term “kip.”
 A kip is a commonly used engineering term for 1,000 pounds, derived from the contraction of the words Kilo (1,000) and Pound.

 Framing structures exert a load on a foundation both vertically and horizontally.
 The vertical load is the result of the dead weight of the structure, and other loads such as snow on the roof, wind loads, crane loads, or seismic loads.

 The horizontal load is the result of wind loads or seismic loads, and also produces the tendency of the base of rigid frame columns to spread apart under vertical load.